All Products

 Enable or disable the data masking feature for a project

-odps.data.masking.policy.enable is a project-level property and specifies whether to enable the data masking feature.
-Only the project owner or the account that is assigned the Super_Administrator or Admin role can enable or disable the data masking feature.
-For more information about how to assign a role to a user account, see Assign a built-in administrator role to a user.
+odps.data.masking.policy.enable is a project-level property that is used to enable or disable the data masking feature.
+Only the project owner or a user who is assigned the project-level Super_Administrator or Admin role can enable or disable this feature.
+For more information, see Assign a built-in management role to a user.

 • Enable the data masking feature for a project.